 2. They have ATMs around the grounds, but you might want to bring cash because the lines can be long.

 3. Come in a Renaissance costume because it will make the experience even better!!!
 Just the people watching alone is worth the trip.

 4. Stay until it closes.
-I was surprised, but quite a bit of people left early, but if you stay, you will enjoy the best closing ever!!
-There is a parade with all of the towns people and the queen thanks everyone for coming and everyone is singing, just like a fairytale story…
+I was surprised, but quite a few people left early, but if you stay, you will enjoy the best closing ever!!
+There is a parade with all of the townspeople, and the queen thanks everyone for coming, and everyone is singing, just like a fairytale story…

 The faire is located off of the I-94 expressway at the Illinois/ Wisconsin border.
 Be sure to visit their website for dates and times at www.renfair.com/bristol to plan a Renaissance day full of fun and surprises.